Fulbright Senior Specialist Program

 |Business Administration||Political Science|

 |Chemistry Education||Public Administration|

 |Environmental Science||Information Technology/Computer Science|

 |U.S. Studies - art; art history; dance; history; literature; music; popular culture; theater.|

 The Fulbright Senior Specialist Program is open to U.S. scholars and art, law and journalism professionals who are recognized for their professional standing and substantial professional accomplishments.

 Prospective U.S. Specialists should consult www.cies.org/specialists and register for the Fulbright Specialist Roster.

-Eligible host institutions in Croatia are academic and research institutions.
+Eligible host institutions in Croatia are academic and research institutions, and NGOs.

 Receipt of Applications

 Applications will be accepted in October and November of each year.
 Approved applications will be submitted to Washington for final approval in December.
 Programs usually start between March 1 and December 31.
 Applications must be submitted by Croatian institutions.